dmbarbour/awelon/AboutAO.md

 # Awelon Object Language (AO)

 Awelon Object language (AO) is a programming language built (very thinly) above [Awelon Bytecode (ABC)](AboutABC.md).
-AO is a concatenative programming language (similar to Forth or Factor), but is distinguished from other such languages in several ways:
+AO is a concatenative programming language similar to Forth, Factor, Joy, or Cat, but is distinguished from these Forth-like languages in several ways:

 * AO is not stack-based.
 It can operate on any value structured by pairs.
 * AO leverages pairs to model multiple stacks, Huet zippers, lenses, tools.